technige/escli.py/DEPENDENCIES.md

 ## `elasticsearch`

-The official Elasticsearch client, used for all communication with the Elasticsearch server.
+The official Elasticsearch client, used for all communication with the Elasticsearch service.

+## `elastic_enterprise_search`

+The official Elastic Enterprise Search client, used for all communication with the Enterprise Search service.

 ## `tabulate`